MARICI

 Default atomic radii

-As inorganic structural chemistry points out, chemical bonding distance can be estimated by the sum of empirically determined atomic radii, which correspond to the type of interatomic forces.
-However, since the conventional tables of atomic radii assign one value for each chemical element, the conventional tables are insufficient for mathematical crystal chemistry (MCC).
+As inorganic structural chemistry points out, chemical bonding distance can be estimated by the sum of empirically determined atomic radii corresponding to the type of interatomic forces.
+However, since the conventional tables of atomic radii assign one value for each chemical element, those values are insufficient to design crystal structures by mathematical crystal chemistry (MCC).
 That is why the latest MARICI does not have any table on atomic radii, which make all users fill in the values for each ionic chemical element.
-Note that MCC need both the minimum and maximum atomic radii for each chemical element.
+It is important to note that MCC need both the minimum and maximum atomic radii for each chemical element.
 In fact, most of chemical elements have the flexibilities of their atomic radii.
 The developer must update the conventional tables on atomic radii by analyzing crystal structures registerd in Inorganic Crystal Structure Database for usability of MARICI.

 Computational discovery of quaternary oxides